zombodb/zombodb/README.md

 ZomboDB brings powerful text-search and analytics features to Postgres by using Elasticsearch as an index type.
 Its comprehensive query language and SQL functions enable new and creative ways to query your relational data.

-From a technical perspective, ZomboDB is a 100% native Postgres extension written in Rust with [PGX].
+From a technical perspective, ZomboDB is a 100% native Postgres extension written in Rust with [PGRX].
 ZomboDB uses Postgres's Index Access Method API to directly manage and optimize ZomboDB's specialized indices.
 As a native Postgres index type, ZomboDB allows you to `CREATE INDEX ...
 USING zombodb` on your existing Postgres tables.
 At that point, ZomboDB takes over and fully manages the remote Elasticsearch index,